Rumblingengine4815/WhatsApp_AI_Bot/README.md

 ```
 User: Hello!
-Bot: Hello!
+Model: Hello!
 How can I assist you today? 😊

 User: Remember I like pizza
-Bot: Got it — I'll remember you like pizza 🍕
+Model: Got it — I'll remember you like pizza 🍕

 User: What do I like?
-Bot: You told me you like pizza! 🍕
+Mdel: You told me you like pizza! 🍕
 ```

 **Notes**